CreatorWorkflowsNow/creatorworkflowsnow.github.io/labs/telework-201_vancouver/01-Governance/3-Collaboration.md

 ## Accept the Collaborator invitation

-In AEMC, app engine admins can monitor and govern applications developed through AES.
-She can approve or reject collaboration, deployment, and application intake requests.
+In App Engine Management Center, App Engine admins can monitor and govern applications developed through App Engine Studio.
+We can approve or reject collaboration, deployment, and application intake requests.

 1. Impersonate **Adam** one of the App Engine Admin
     ![](./images/collab_04_Impersonate_Adam.png)